go101/tinyrouter/README.md

 	router.GET("/sub/:id", handle)
 ```

-TinyRouter is router implementation between httprouter and [gorilla/mux](https://github.com/gorilla/mux),
+TinyRouter is router implementation between HttpRouter and [gorilla/mux](https://github.com/gorilla/mux),
-from both performance (in theory) and flexibity views.
+from both performance (for worst case in theory) and flexibity views.
+In practice, for most general cases, TinyRouter is pretty fast.
-The above routes which don't work in httprouter all work fine in TinyRouter.
+The above routes which don't work in HttpRouter all work fine in TinyRouter.

 Partically matched parameters are not supported.